Last Updated on 16 hours by Eva

 3. Veggies with Hummus

-Heather of theblessedmamaof4.com recommends this as her all-time favorite.
+Heather of theblessedmamaof4.com recommends this as one of her all-time healthy low carb snacks.
 I usually stock up on pre-made organic hummus, but if you want to be super-diligent here, make some home-made hummus yourself.

 It’s very easy and you’ll only need a few ingredients: